-Messy church services are planned for 9th September, and the 14th October both at 10.00am.
+Messy church service is planned for 14th October at 10.00am.

 We hold our morning worship (10.45am) on 21st October at Primrose Court.

-There will be a special series of services (based on the Book of Jonah) on 30th September (at Dove Holes), and 7th October (at St Johns), 21st October (at Primrose Court) and 4th November (at St Johns)
+We are concluding a special series of services (based on the Book of Jonah) the last two on 21st October (at Primrose Court) and 4th November (at St Johns)

 On Remembrance Sunday, we will join with St Matthews parish church to commemorate the fallen.